mickenordin/nextcloud-db/mariadb/compose/README.md

 \* *The `--target-dir` is the backup path inside the container.*

 You will see some output.
 Make sure you see `completed OK!` in the last line.
-That's the indicator the prepare is completed successfully.
+That's the indicator the "prepare" process is completed successfully.

 2) Stop the cluster: